 The July book was Invisible Women: Data Bias in a World Designed for Men by Caroline Criado Perez.
 We discussed it via Zoom on Tuesday 28 July 2020 at 8 pm.
 Thanks again to WITS members, old and new, who joined in our WITS Reads discussion.
 It lively and interesting and good to hear the different views of the book.
 Thanks to Jane Morgan for managing and hosting the event.

 WITS statement 22nd July:

 For our July WITS reads book club event we had chosen the book ‘Invisible Women’ by Caroline Criado Perez.
 We have since learned that this book is deeply problematic in how it approaches gender.
 The book tackles gender in a binary context, and in doing so neglects the experience of trans and non-binary individuals.

 To address this we have decided to keep our WITS reads event on Tuesday 28th July, but will discuss this book in the context of inclusion for our trans and non-binary peers, including the irony of discussing ‘invisible women’ while ignoring trans and non-binary people.
 We want to bring this to the attention of our members and have an important discussion on intersectionality, recognising cis privilege, and learning how we can better recognise transphobia.

 Trans exclusionary feminism is not feminism.
 You cannot be transphobic and feminist.
 WITS stands for equality and aims to promote and support ALL women and non-binary individuals in STEM.

 About Invisible Women: Data Bias in a World Designed for Men

-Award-winning campaigner and writer Caroline Criado Perez brings together for the first time an impressive range of case studies, stories and new research from across the world that illustrate the hidden ways in which women are forgotten, and the impact this has on their health and well-being.
+Caroline Criado Perez brings together for the first time a range of case studies, stories and new research from across the world that illustrate the hidden ways in which women are forgotten, and the impact this has on their health and well-being.